 Explanation of Need: Existing text refers to location of valve connection and does not give guidance that the temperature probe needs to be located in the hottest water in the tank for the valve to actuate at the specified temperature.

-January 2023 Meeting Action: Work continues on this item
+July 2023 Meeting Action: Progress report.
+Work continues on this item